ml4ai/tomcat/docs/developer/architecture.md

   parsed relatively straightforward on the Java side to create the mission environment.
 These representations can also be used downstream by other applications, including AI agents in the ASIST program.
+* Malmo focuses on state observations at regular time intervals, but when studying humans, it is desirable to record events that do not necessary happen at regular time intervals (e.g. opening a door, flipping a lever, attacking a mob).
+These kinds of events are accessible through the Forge API, and ToMCAT exposes a subset of these.

-A significant part of ToMCAT involves a set of robust shell scripts for installing the software, running single and multiplayer sessions, and uploading data to servers.
-We place a heavy premium on automation, and thus eschew targeting the Windows operating system and non-LAN multiplayer.
-Our software is currently tested on macOS and Ubuntu.
+A significant part of ToMCAT involves a set of shell scripts for installing the software, running single and multiplayer sessions, and uploading data to servers.
+We place a heavy premium on automation, and thus eschew targeting the Windows operating system and non-LAN multiplayer in favor of maintaining a set of robust scripts to ease the lives of developers and end-users, minimizing the amount of complex documentation they need to read to get set up.
+Our software is currently tested on macOS and Ubuntu with a continuous integration pipeline.